6 Real Ways Makeup and Skin Care Can Help Your Mental Health

 Treating Yourself

-“The self care of my skin care [sic] routine (almost clear skin now from acne!) and the self esteem boost of adding colour to my face (eyeshadows) makes me feel accomplished.
-I have mental health issues too (depression/anxiety/recent severe panic attacks) and it’s a great way to be nice to myself.
-I’m [sic] only aiming to please myself with my makeup, so I don’t feel self conscious about [sic] it.” –AmyPond808
+“The self-care of my skincare routine (almost clear skin now from acne!) and the self-esteem boost of adding colour [sic] to my face (eyeshadows) makes me feel accomplished.
+I have mental health issues too (depression/anxiety/recent severe panic attacks) and it’s a great way to be nice to myself.” –AmyPond808

 Overcoming Challenges